microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. Open an administrative PowerShell Window
 1. Run the following command: `Set-ExecutionPolicy Unrestricted`
 1. Load the Function library into memory by running the following `.
 C:\Projects\winget-cli-restsource\Tools\PrivateRepoLib.ps1`
-1. Run the following command to add the new manifest: `New-WinGetManifest -PrivateRepoName "PrivateRepo" -ManifestFilePath "C:\Temp\App.json"`
+1. Run the following command to add the new manifest: `Add-WinGetManifest -PrivateRepoName "PrivateRepo" -ManifestFilePath "C:\Temp\App.json"`

 > ![note]
-> For more information on how to use the `New-WinGetManifest` PowerShell function run `Get-Help New-WinGetManifest -Full` after loading the `PrivateRepoLib.ps1` script library into memory.
+> For more information on how to use the `Add-WinGetManifest` PowerShell function run `Get-Help Add-WinGetManifest -Full` after loading the `PrivateRepoLib.ps1` script library into memory.

 ## Manually create a private source